 Maintaining 1.5 metres distance is the central rule.
 You should perform your job at 1.5 metres distance insofar as possible.
 You must take measures to ensure your employees and clients can keep 1.5m distance inside and in front of your business.
 Make clear how many clients may be in your place of business at the same time.
 You may refuse entrance.

 See clients by appointment

 You should only see clients by appointment.
 Spread appointments across the day and make sure there is little or no contact between your clients.
 You must ask your clients’ contact details (name, phone number and email address) so the Municipal Health Service (GGD) can trace the source of an outbreak and their contacts (registration requirement).
 You should also register the date and time of their visit.
-Make sure you have your client's consent to register their details and you may not use the information for other purposes.
+Make sure you have your client's consent to register their details.
+You may not use the information for other purposes.

 The registration requirement is not applicable if it hinders you in your work or is a threat to someone's health or safety (this may be the case for instance for care providers or their clients, enforcers or investigators).